Manas-Rajashekhar/Map-based-visualization-using-Flask/README.md

 # Map-based-visualization-using-Flask
-## A web app to view Hospital within your viscnity in the state of Victoria
+## A web app to view Hospitals within your viscnity in the state of Victoria